ebkalderon/dss-coding-assignment/README.md

 forward.

-There is also a single background I/O thread for fetching arbitrary files over HTTP and caching them in the system temp directory, which is spawned on app startup; the implementation for this is located in `src/fetcher.rs`.
+There is also a single background I/O thread for fetching arbitrary files over HTTP and caching them in the OS temp directory, which is spawned on app startup;
+the implementation for this is located in `src/fetcher.rs`.
 This thread can process many async HTTP downloads concurrently without resorting to spawning one thread per connection, and sends completed files back to the main thread as they become available.

 The JSON schema `serde` types are located in `src/schema.rs` and its submodules.